-Maharashtra: Devendra Fadnavis meets RSS chief Mohan Bhagwat with 72 hours left for deadline to end
+Maharashtra: Devendra Fadnavis meets RSS chief Mohan Bhagwat with 72 hours left for deadline

 The details of the meeting were kept under wraps, however, reports suggested it was about the deadlock in the state.

-Bharatiya Janata Party leader Devendra Fadnavis met Rashtriya Swayamsevak Sangh chief Mohan Bhagwat on Tuesday night with 72 hours left till the deadline for government formation in Maharashtra comes to an end, PTI reported.
+Bharatiya Janata Party leader Devendra Fadnavis met Rashtriya Swayamsevak Sangh chief Mohan Bhagwat on Tuesday night with 72 hours left till the deadline for government formation in Maharashtra, PTI reported.
 The BJP and Shiv Sena, which ruled the state in an alliance for the last five years, are engaged in a power-sharing dispute since the Assembly election results were announced on October 24.

 Fadnavis reached the RSS headquarters in Nagpur’s Mahal locality around 9.25 pm and left after an hour-and-a-half.
 The details of the meeting were kept under wraps, however, reports suggested it was about the impasse in the state.